 Customer review: “If I want to just drop 30 lbs on a diet, then it’s good to do Medifast.
 But as far as being on it long term and maintenance, I do not think it’s very good.” – Edna, Memphis, TN

-However, most reviews for Medifast are positive, including those on Consumer Affairs, so let’s look at what people like about it.
+However, most user reviews for Medifast are positive, so let’s look at what people like about it.

 The world of commercial diets is highly-competitive, so Medifast must be doing something right to still be in the game after 30+ years.
 Medifast can also boast recommendations from over 20,000 doctors during that time, and a consistent ranking in the top 10 commercial diets.
 Let’s look at the best qualities of the diet: